 The vertebrae comprising our spine are much like lined-up dominoes: just the slightest bit of misalignment on one can cause a domino effect throughout the entire line.
 Therefore, ensuring the optimal condition of the top vertebrae of the neck (called the atlas and axis) is a way to ensure the health of the rest of the spine.

-To do this, our Monmouth upper cervical chiropractors apply a gentle and precise method to guide the bones of the spine to realign naturally, instead of popping and cracking them.
+To do this, our back pain chiropractors in Morganville, NJ apply a gentle and precise method to guide the bones of the spine to realign naturally, instead of popping and cracking them.
 Unique and precise measurements are done for each patient to ensure long-lasting relief from back pain.
 Once these alignments are corrected, the muscles and nerves will naturally heal, and back pain will be relieved.
 You may visit us here at Upper Cervical of Monmouth in Morganville, New Jersey to begin your journey toward a life free from back pain.